manthan161203/Leave_M_S_Django/README.md

-# Leave_management_system
+Django Leave Management System 👨‍🎓

 A student leave management system is an online software application that helps educational institutions manage and track student leaves.
 This system is designed to simplify the process of applying for leave, approving leave requests, and maintaining records of leaves taken by students.

 1) Open project on VS code

-2) Go in LMS folder here you can see venv and lms named folder
+2) Go in LMS folder,

-3) Installing virtualenv using below code :
+3) If virtualenv is not installed (What is virtualenv?):

       -> $ pip install virtualenv

-4) Test your installation :
+   Create a virtual environment

-      -> $ virtualenv --version
+      -> $ virtualenv venv

-5) Now run below code for create virtual environment
+   Activate the environment everytime you open the project

-      for macOS/Linux user : $ source venv/bin/activate
+      -> $ source venv/bin/activate

-6) Now you have to download some packages using below commands :
+4) Now you have to download some packages using below commands :

       -> python -m pip install Django
       -> python -m pip install Pillow

-8) When all error will resolved then you can run using below command :
+      -> pip install django-active-link

+5) Now go in lms folder,

+6) Run migrations for Database

+      -> $ python manage.py makemigrations
+      -> $ python manage.py migrate

+7) All Set! 🤩
+   Now you can run the server to see your application up & running 🚀

+      -> $ python manage.py runserver

+8) To exit the environment ❎

+      -> $ deactivate

+9) Every time you want to open the application in browser, make sure you run:

+      -> $ source venv/Scripts/activate
-      -> python manage.py runserver
+      -> $ python manage.py runserver

+10) Data for login :

+Admin
+      Email : admin@gmail.com
+      Password : admin

+Faculty
+      Email : ckb@gmail.com
+      Password : ckb123

+Student
+      Email : kevan@gmail.com
+      Password : kevan123